j-p-1/j-p-1/README.md

 ## Anything Exciting Happening Currently?

-*5 Hours and counting* until 2023!
+*4 Hours and counting* until 2023!

 Go track the time until then for yourself and *__2023 be with you__*!

+(Periodically updated remotely by a human!)